-- No outdoor dining is permitted prior to 7:00am or beyond 10:00pm; - Extended trading is to occur in accordance in with the criteria prescribed by the Addendum Acoustic Report prepared by Acoustic Consulting Engineers dated 9 November 2015 which includes the closure of windows/doors to the restaurant and no use of the lawn area, outdoor pergola areas and covered deck; - Signs being appropriately located within the restaurant advising patrons of the nearby residences and seeking quiet and orderly ingress and egress from the premises and the proprietors of the restaurant ensuring that staff give appropriate directions to and take reasonable steps to control noisy or offensive behaviour of patrons entering or leaving the hotel; and - Staff employed by the restaurant being responsible to ensure that patrons of the restaurant do not loiter or linger in the surrounding area or cause nuisance or annoyance to the neighbourhood.
+- No outdoor dining is permitted prior to 7:00am or beyond 10:00pm; - Extended trading is to occur in accordance with the criteria prescribed by the Addendum Acoustic Report prepared by Acoustic Consulting Engineers dated 9 November 2015 which includes the closure of windows/doors to the restaurant and no use of the lawn area, outdoor pergola areas and covered deck; - Signs being appropriately located within the restaurant advising patrons of the nearby residences and seeking quiet and orderly ingress and egress from the premises and the proprietors of the restaurant ensuring that staff give appropriate directions to and take reasonable steps to control noisy or offensive behaviour of patrons entering or leaving the hotel; and - Staff employed by the restaurant being responsible to ensure that patrons of the restaurant do not loiter or linger in the surrounding area or cause nuisance or annoyance to the neighbourhood.

 It is also noted that a number of acoustic control measures have been implemented into the built form to mitigate the potential for noise spill from the premises.
 Such measures include the provision of a sound limiter on the audio system, an acoustic barrier along the Pidcock Street elevation, specific glazing for the building and noise absorption material on the ceiling.
+In addition, the previous modification application (MOD/2021/0404) conditioned that any outdoor amplified music is to be in accordance with the existing noise conditions and for any speakers associated with the system to be positioned to face away from Pidcock Street.

-It is considered that the above measures, existing conditions of consent and existing Plan of Management for the venue, provide appropriate mechanisms to minimise any amenity impacts on neighbouring residences.
+It is considered that the above measures, existing conditions of consent and Plan of Management for the venue, provide appropriate mechanisms to minimise any amenity impacts on neighbouring residences.